Trista hadn’t meant it, she never did. But the words were out there now. And, as always, that sad don’t you love me

 That one word changed the conversation.
 Trista felt her blood begin to boil again.
 “Everyone is not doing it.”

 Sarah, ignoring the comment, didn’t look at Trista, kept looking straight ahead.
-“They even have a word now for those who haven’t done it.
+“They even have a word now for those that haven’t done it.
 Lones.”

 “Is it that bad to be alone sometimes?”
 Trista asked.